Inequality & Gini Lorenz

 Thursday 22 September 2016 17 Things We Learned About Income Inequality in 2014: Income inequality isn’t just about the inability of some to afford the finer things in life.
 Research suggests that a wide gulf between incomes can have more pernicious effects, such as increased feelings of disenfranchisement, fewer opportunities for advancement, and increased poverty.
 Some economists have even suggested that a large gap between class incomes can lead to stunted economic growth.

 I read the pun (somewhere) that the Gini can’t be put back in bottle and a brief look at income inequality would seem to support this view.
 We now live in a global economy obsessed with wealth, particularly what is seen as the trappings of wealth held by others.
 There does seem to be a paradox inasmuch as the global drive for economic growth has certainly improved the lot of the already wealthy but it relies on creating and feeding an insatiable appetite amongst those less fortunate.
-Such a paradox now finds a global economy hoist with a global petard, compounded by conflating Gini Lorenz objective measurements with well being.
+Such a paradox now finds a global economy hoist with a global petard, compounded by conflating Gini Lorenz objective measurements with happiness.

-The Prosperity Index offers a unique insight into how prosperity is forming and changing across the world.
+The Prosperity Index of The Legatum Institute offers a unique insight into how prosperity is forming and changing across the world.
 Traditionally, a nation’s prosperity has been based solely on macroeconomic indicators such as a country’s income, represented either by GDP or by average income per person (GDP per capita).
 However, most people would agree that prosperity is more than just the accumulation of material wealth.
 It is also the joy of everyday life and the prospect of being able to build an even better life in the future.

 1 The Estimation of the Lorenz Curve and Gini Index (pdf): For those unfamiliar with JSTOR set up a free account allowing you to have 3 (interchangeable) books stored that you can read online.